 Make 'deer ears' by cupping your hands behind your ears to help you hear better.
 How many different sounds can you hear?
 Remove your deer ears and see if you can still hear the same number of sounds.

 Did you know that deer have excellent hearing and can even turn their ears to hear sounds behind them?
 Can you wiggle your ears?
-Is your neighbourhood quieter than usual (fewer cars, fewer airplanes)?
 What is your favourite sound?

 A SNACK FOR YOU AND THE BIRDS

 Make a biodegradable bird feeder by cutting an orange in half and eating the inside of the orange with a spoon.
 Carve out the remaining bits to create a smooth bowl.
-Poke three holes in the sides of the half orange around the top.
-Tie a string through each hole and join the strings above the half orange.
-Fill with bird seed and hang from a tree that you can see from inside your home.
+Poke three holes in the sides around the top, tie a string through each hole and join the strings above the half orange.
+Fill with bird seed and hang from a tree.

 Don't have oranges?
 Create a bird feeder by recycling a plastic pop bottle with Ontario EcoSchools.